Colour and Form Society New Members' Show 2019

 Strongly influenced by line, colour and expression, Jodi has a style that is representational, vibrant and simplified in form, evoking influences of Pop Art and Art Deco.

 My inspiration in terms of my choice of subjects comes from art and the beauty of design that naturally occurs in places that are considered unusual and/or “ordinary”.
 A composition can be based on something I’m first taken with visually, intellectually or emotionally, although I consider the intersections of all three of these before deciding if what I see before me will become a painting.

-Once a composition is chosen based on visuals, depth and meaning, my design is drawn in pencil on the canvas using line and simplified shapes.
+Once a composition is chosen based on visuals, depth and meaning, my design is drawn on the canvas using line and simplified shapes.
 This creates the freedom to then focus solely on colour.
 Paint is applied evenly and hard edges are used to accentuate the colours, as well as also the overall design.